 - AML with a translocation or inversion in chromosome 16

-- APL (M3), which usually has translocation between chromosomes 15 and 17
+- APL (M3) with a translocation between chromosomes 15 and 17

 AML related to previous chemotherapy or radiation

-AML not otherwise specified (includes cases of AML that don't fall into one of the above groups; similar to the FAB classification)
+AML not otherwise specified (This includes cases of AML that don’t fall into one of the above groups, and is similar to the FAB classification)

 - AML with maturation (M2)